Documentation

 Add Bookmarks in InDesign

-• Answer the prompt about whether to insert words like “Chapter” and “Part” in the bookmark name.
+• Answer the prompt about whether to insert words like “Chapter” and “Part” in the bookmark names.

-• Answer prompt about whether to include ah/ahaft as bookmarks.
+• Answer the prompt about whether to include ah/ahaft as bookmarks.

 Reviewing Bookmarks in InDesign

-To view your bookmarks, go to Window > Interactive > Bookmarks.
+To view the bookmarks, go to Window > Interactive > Bookmarks.

 • Check that bookmarks are all present and named correctly.